 - AI/ML Model Training and AI/ML Model Inference are both located in the gNB.

+- AI/ML Model training is located both at OAM (FL Server) and gNB (FL Client) and AI/ML model inference is located at gNB

 In case of CU-DU split architecture, the following solutions are possible:

 - AI/ML Model Training is located in the OAM and AI/ML Model Inference is located in the gNB-CU.